CodeGoat-dev/SecureMe/readme.md

 - If you are unable to obtain the IP address, try connecting using the hostname ***"SecureMe"***.
 - Login with the username **admin** and password **secureme** and change the password.
 - You can configure detection settings as well as Pushover notification settings for system and alarm notifications.
+- You can additionally modify the web administration password and system security code.

 ---